 2. Figure out how much money should you invest

-The third thing you need to start a mutual fund account is address proof (aadhaar card, driving license PAN Card , which is KYC Compliant.
+The next thing you need to start a mutual fund account is address proof (aadhaar card, driving license PAN card etc., which are KYC Compliant.

-Finally, after doing these 3 things, you can either go to that mutual fund’s Branch Office or you can visit their website.
-You’ll just have to enter your details, your SIP amount, the duration, and your account will be set up.
+h.
+Finally, after doing these 3 things, you can either visit that mutual fund’s branch office or visit their website.
+You’ll just have to enter your details, SIP amount and duration, and your account will be set up.
 It’s as simple as that!
-That’s all it takes to set up a mutual fund account.
-Isn’t that easy? to start your mutual fund account
+That’s all it takes to set up a mutual funds account.
+Isn’t that easy?
+Some basic knowledge on how to pick mutual funds and timely support from a reliable stockbroker is really all it takes!

 To start your mutual fund account or to know more on investing in mutual funds write us at [email protected]